-Magnetic resonance imaging (MRI) can cost between $375 to $2,850 due to several varying costs of the procedure.
+Magnetic resonance imaging (MRI) can cost between $351 to $2,804 with the average being $926 per scan due to several varying costs of the procedure.
 MRI procedures can be done for nearly every body part to help diagnose issues you may be experiencing, from chronic conditions to traumatic events.
 The price of an MRI can range depending on location, facility, body part, and insurance status.

 Many insurance companies often do not cover MRI unless you have an order from a medical provider and have hit your annual deductible.
 It is wise to shop for the lowest-price MRI scan if you have insurance but yet to hit your deductible this year.